 Molecular mechanisms in the nervous and vascular systems

-We use a range of powerful and cutting-edge techniques, especially X-ray crystallography, advanced cell biology assays, confocal and super resolution microscopy.
-Combining multiple techniques allows us to understand how cell guidance receptors function on the molecular, cellular and tissue levels.
+Specialised proteins are found at the surfaces of cells and direct their movements.
+They thereby guide the formation of complex tissues such as the neural and vascular networks.
+Understanding how these tissues form is important, because failure leads to developmental diseases and cancers.
+We use a range of cutting-edge techniques, especially X-ray crystallography, electron microscopy, cell biology assays, confocal and super resolution microscopy.
+Combining these techniques allows us to understand how cell guidance receptors function on the molecular, cellular and tissue levels.